Deception Tip 48:

 So, one side of the brain is more active in deception, if you remember which side that was, awesome, if not, don’t worry because it is the right side.
 The right side of the face is a little more active in deception than the other side.
 This is because the left side of the body or face is a little bit more expressive in deception.

 I say a little bit more because it could depend on the person, it’s just a general statement or a general situation.
-When people are hooked up to cat scans, EEG’s or something where they monitor your brain activity when telling lies, they’ve seen that it lights up more on the right side than the left side.
+When people are hooked up to cat scans, EEG, or something where they monitor your brain activity when telling lies, they’ve seen that it lights up more on the right side than the left side.
 Why?
 Well, some theories have stated because the right side is the creative side, it’s the more artistic side.

 Typically, when you tell a lie, you have to be more creative, spontaneous, theatrical, stuff like that.
-Whereas the left side is more logical, mathematical, reasoning, rules.
+Whereas the left side is more logical, mathematical, reasoning, and rules.
 If you’re more logical, mathematical, reasoning, rules, you’re going to probably follow the rules and tell more of the truth, that is why.

 So, based on this, when a person gives that slight shoulder shrug, it would probably occur on the left side of the body because that would be the right brain controlling it.
-Keep in mind though, this could be different, maybe someone is right-handed, so if they’re dominant with the right arm, they may give that slight shoulder shrug with the right arm.
+Keep in mind though, that this could be different, maybe someone is right-handed, so if they’re dominant with the right arm, they may give that slight shoulder shrug with the right arm.

 So again, there could be exceptions to this but pay attention.
 Anytime you see it on one side of the body more than the other just automatically think something is wrong because it’s not symmetrical.
-You can move on further, poke for other behaviors, remember you always need to watch for patterns and clusters of behavior.
+You can move on further, poke for other behaviors, and remember you always need to watch for patterns and clusters of behavior.

 You can never make a determination on one single sign of deception because if someone is lying there will always be more than one sign.
 For example, this one, just one shoulder goes up, remember a typical shoulder shrug if someone says I don’t know usually, there is a whole pattern of behaviors with that.